openshift/enhancements/enhancements/ingress/custom-route-configuration.md

 ### Goals

-1. provide a way for cluster-admins to see all the routes that have flexible names and serving certificates in the cluster.
+1. provide a way for cluster-admins to see all the routes that have flexible names and serving certificates in the cluster
 2. provide a single API that is consistent for every route they need to configure
 3. provides a way to have an operator with scope limited permissions read the serving cert/key pairs
-4. allow a cluster-admin to specify a different DNS name.
+4. allow a cluster-admin to specify a different DNS name
+5. provide a way for other components to trust the oauth-server with a custom serving certificate

 ### Non-Goals